 All these questions and more are (poorly, embarrassingly) addressed in a Buzzfeed interview with producer-screenwriter Simon Kinberg.
 Days of Future Past does not click the reset button on the series, at least not for me.
 It does not pave the way for more films.
 If anything, it just raises more questions while making the First Class storyline sadly ruined.

 We see who is alive and well when Logan/Wolverine “wakes up” at the end of Days of Future Past.
-The characters from Wolverine’s franchise and the First Class crew are the same characters, just aged a bit, so that sort of strips all tension out of future First Class films — we know who survives.
-I was kind of hoping First Class was a reboot, not a prequel to an already bad initial three movies.
+The characters from Wolverine’s franchise and the First Class crew are, now, the same characters, just aged a bit, so that sort of strips all tension out of future First Class films — we know who survives and who doesn’t.
+I was hoping First Class was a reboot, not a prequel to an already bad initial three movies.

 Days of Future Past wasn’t all bad.
 They made some bold and beautiful choices in the last twenty minutes.
 McKellan’s Magneto getting killed with a sharp piece of metal?
 The poetry!

 I entered the cinema with hopes that all the plot errors and problems would be righted and X-Men would be restored to its glory.
 I wanted a true reset.
-I walked out scratching my head, frustrated and a little let down.
+I walked out scratching my head, frustrated, and let down.